7-day GP access

 Urgent Care Service for the Island

-With effect from 1st October the Beacon Health Centre will now become part of the UCS (Urgent Care Service).
-It is for those who have been advised by a health professional – doctor, dentist, optician, or pharmacist - or the NHS 111 service - to visit the UCS.
+The Urgent Care Service (U.C.S) is for those who have been advised by a health professional – doctor, dentist, optician, or pharmacist - or the NHS 111 service - to visit the Urgent Care Service at the Hospital.

 Online e.g. www.nhs.uk, www.what0-18.nhs.uk, Isle Find It